-Antitrust laws in India are primarily captured in the Competition Act, 2002 (the Competition Act), with their enforcement and administration entrusted to the Competition Commission of India (CCI).
+Antitrust laws in India are primarily captured in the Competition Act, 2002 (Competition Act), with their enforcement and administration entrusted to the Competition Commission of India (CCI).

-The CCI may initiate an inquiry in relation to an anti-competitive agreement,1 including cartels, of its own volition (suo motu), on receipt of any information or on the basis of a reference from the central or a state government or a statutory authority.
-Any person, consumer or their associations can provide information that triggers such inquiries.
+The CCI may initiate an inquiry in relation to an anti-competitive agreement,1 including cartels, of its own volition, on receipt of any information or on the basis of a reference from the central or a state government or a statutory authority.
+Any person, consumer or association of persons or consumers can provide information that triggers such inquiries.
 If the CCI finds a prima facie case, it directs the DG to carry out a detailed investigation.
 The DG submits a report of its findings to which objections may be invited, and the CCI may direct further investigation and conduct oral hearings.
-Finally, if the CCI finds that an agreement is anti-competitive or there exists a cartel, it may impose penalties and pass any other order it deems appropriate.
+Finally, if the CCI finds that a cartel exists or an agreement is anti-competitive, it may impose penalties and pass any other order it deems appropriate.

 Cartels: an overview of the substantive law

 An anti-competitive agreement is one that causes an appreciable adverse effect on competition (AAEC) in India.
-To determine whether there exists an AAEC, the CCI balances the possibility of:
+To determine whether an AAEC could arise, the CCI balances the possibility of: